docker-library/ghost/README.md

 ## DevOps best practices

-Because we run a lot of websites in production using this image, we prefer to do my UAT (tests) using a dedicated `edge` branch. **In other words, it’s a manual checkpoint to avoid a crash at scale.**
+Because we run a lot of websites in production using this image, we prefer to do UAT (unit acceptance tests) using the `edge` branch. **In other words, it’s a manual checkpoint to avoid a crash at scale.** DevOps best practices are essential to us.
+Many checkpoints ensure this Docker image for Ghost software runs smoothly.

 It also has the advantage of keeping a clean commit history in the master branch (without doing git-fu all the time).

-DevOps best practices are essential to us.
-Many checkpoints ensure this Docker image for Ghost software runs smoothly.

 [In this post](https://firepress.org/en/software-and-ghost-updates/), we explain how we deploy Ghost in production and which best practices we do follow.